 We regularly get emails from customers wanting more information about the 4B-T cummins (B3.9) engines.
-Unfortunately, we dont really have any place to send them for comprehensive, real-world factual data.
-Most of the information online is from companies “selling” 4B-T conversions so what is available is highly biased and factually inaccurate.
+Unfortunately, we dont really have anywhere to send them for comprehensive, real-world, factual data.
+Most of the information online is from companies “selling” 4B-T conversions so what IS available is highly biased and factually inaccurate.
 So, we put together a little fact-checker list.

 Top 10 Dumbest Engine Swaps

-A few years back, JP Magazine did an article entitled ” Top 10 Dumbest Engine Swaps” and the little “pain shaker” 4B-T made the list.
+A few years back, JP Magazine did an article entitled ” Top 10 Dumbest Engine Swaps” and the little “paint shaker” 4B-T made the list.
 (FYI we did NOT write this)

 Taken from JP Magazine article…